-Monder Ram Birmingham, UK
+Monder Ram Keynote Speaker

 - Expert in ethnic minority entrepeneurship and small firm policy